 The Scarpa Men’s Instinct shoes have an upper made of synthetic mesh, with a Velcro closure and an aggressive design.
 These have excellent value regarding performance and strength.
 They're also a sensitive option so you’ll know when to adjust your approach while climbing.

 Users of these shoes have appreciated their versatility, as they can work on any terrain.
-The Amazon rating for this pair is 4.6 out of 5 stars, and the price range is between $140 and $185.

 Red Chili VCR Fusion Climbing Shoe

 The Red Chili VCR Fusion Climbing Shoe has an upper made of leather and a Velcro closure.
 It has a flat, moderate shape that is great for flat trekking or indoor climbing.
 This design aims to provide high tension without the usual cramps.
 However, there is an aggressive downturn for more extreme endeavors.